 Executive Board

-I am honoured to serve as your 2022-2023 MEA President.
-With membership approaching 1,100 professional engineers from over 100 Ontario municipalities/provincial agencies, the MEA continues to demonstrate itself as a significant and vibrant organization in the sphere of local government services providing sound municipal engineering advice covering almost every corner of our province.
+As we embark on this new year together, it is with great honour that I step into the role as your 2023-2024 MEA President.
+The MEA continues to demonstrate itself as a significant and vibrant organization in the sector of local government services providing sound municipal engineering advice covering almost every corner of our province.

 The MEA has always relied on the strength of our members and our Board of Directors.
-I am very pleased to welcome Paul Aquaah from York Region and Scott Hamilton from the City of Burlington to the Board, and know they will both bring a wealth of experience to share with our members.
+I am very pleased to welcome Joe de Koning from Wellington County and Tara Blasioli from the City of Ottawa to the Board.
+I look forward to working with you and encourage you to share your insights, and actively participate in our collective journey on the Board.

 Thank you for allowing me to serve this term as your MEA President.
 I look forward to working with the current Board to engage and support our membership throughout this upcoming year.
-If you have any questions or ideas,please feel free to reach out to me at anytime by email at president@municipalengineers.on.ca
+Wishing you a good and successful 2024.
+If you have any questions or ideas, please feel free to reach out to me at any time by email at president@municipalengineers.on.ca .

 Sincerely,